kildom/ohome-docs/ohome-bus.md

  * Electrical interface: RS-485 with multiple nodes, half duplex
  * Signaling: UART 8-bit, no parity, 115200 (or slower if it is too fast)
  * nRF5x gateway has its own address and also handles wireless network nodes addresses
+	  * Wireless nodes has addresses from different address space
- * Address has to be saved in NV memory and keeped during flashing
+ * Address has to be saved in NV memory and keeped during software update
- * Following points may be skipped if autodiscovery process will be implemented
-	  * Address must be programmed on fist time programming (loading bootloader) and can be configured leter
-	  * Bootloader must use this protocol and use the same address as application
-	  * Discovery process will be triggerd by the user, e.g. when a new device was connected.
-	  * Discovery process will query each address and wait 25ms (default max response time) for response.
  * 25 ms limit may be changed in this specification if it is too high
  * It should be possible to attach special device for electrical diagnostics
- 	  * It can send request to each device (via master) that forces it to response with some special pattern that can be used to generate eye diagram.
+ 	  * It can send request to each device that forces it to response with some special pattern that can be used to generate eye diagram.
 This allows to check signal quality at any place on the network from any endpoint.
-	  * User should be able to turn on/off quering of that device by master.
-Master should timeout if there is no response from that probe (very long time e.g. 8h)

 Transaction content
 -----------